-Hagsfeld was first mentioned in 991 as "Habachesfelt" and in 1261 as "Hagesvelt".
-After the Thirty Years' War the place still had 45 residents.
-In 1891, a connection to the local railway from Durmersheim to Spöck made it easier for the 350 factory workers to commute to Karlsruhe.
-After the unincorporated district of Hardtwald was dissolved in 1930, the area doubled.
-When it was incorporated into Karlsruhe in 1938, the history of the independent community ended.
-Despite more than a thousand years of history, Hagsfeld has no historical town center after severe destruction in the Second World War.
-A large industrial area and a new development area characterize the district, as does the through traffic of the L 604.
-Local congestion, noise reduction and additional shopping opportunities are therefore a major concern for Hagsfelder.
-Nevertheless, Hagsfeld now has a new youth club and, apart from the traffic, the district offers a lot of nature with forests and meadows.
+Hagsfeld was first mentioned in 991 as "Habachesfelt," and in 1261 as "Hagesvelt."
+After the Thirty Years' War, the town had a population of 45.
+In 1891, the connection to the local railway from Durmersheim to Spöck made commuting to Karlsruhe easier for the 350 factory workers at that time.
+After the unincorporated district of Hardtwald was dissolved in 1930, the area doubled in size.
+When it was incorporated into Karlsruhe in 1938, the history of the independent municipality ended.
+Despite its more than 1,000-year history, Hagsfeld has no historic center following severe destruction in the Second World War.
+A large industrial area and a new development area characterize the district, as does the through traffic of the L 604 highway.
+Therefore, relieving congestion, reducing noise, and providing more shopping opportunities are of great concern to the people of Hagsfeld.
+Nevertheless, Hagsfeld now has a new youth center and, apart from the traffic, the district offers a lot of nature with forests and meadows.

 Scroll up